icinganalysis/icinganalysis.github.io/content/Conclusions of the Meteorological Instruments Thread.md

 However, questions about the calibration apparently kept that data from wide use, and the data does not appear to have influenced the Appendix C regulations.

+The Supercooled Cloud Database used in DOT/FAA/AR-07/4 [^21] includes more recent ("modern") measurements as well as NACA-era measurements.
+Jeck [^21] notes that:

+>Analyses have shown that the NACA data and modern data compared favorably with each other in the determination of LWC and MVD even though the measuring techniques were radically different.

 As we saw in ["Conclusions of the Cylinder Thread"]({filename}Conclusions%20of%20the%20Cylinder%20Thread.md), cylinder instruments are still used today (although not so much the rotating multicylinder).